 Our one-day workshop offers 6 hours of face-to-face teaching and an hour of pre-course reading, delivering up to 7 hours of CPD credits.

-A half-day version of the workshop is available o request.
-The full course can also be delivered as half-day sessions over 2 days or as 2-hour sessions over 3 days.
+A half-day version of the workshop is available on request.
+We can also deliver the full course as half-day sessions over 2 days or as 2-hour sessions over 3 days.

 Course content is fully evidence-based and offers a good opportunity for reflective learning and discussion.
 It covers:

 - Definitions of sexual health issues linked to pornography

 - Pornography usage and its implications

 - Impact on mental health – adults and adolescents